breard-r/vim-dnsserial/README.md

   - `XX` is any non-negative number (1 or more digits);
   - the word `serial` is not case-sensitive;
   - there can be any number of blanks on each sides of the semicolon.

+According to those patterns, only dates between 1900 and 2999 will be detected; however this should not be a problem at all.
+Most importantly, only timestamps between September 9 2001 and March 17 2030 will be detected.

 Configuration